VerisimilitudeX/VerisimilitudeX/README.md

 I've competed in a variety of science tournaments, and I recently traveled to Washington, D.C. to compete in the National Science Bowl hosted by the U.S. Department of Energy, where my team and I won first place.

-I am also committed to developing large-scale open source projects - I have created and contributed to numerous projects on GitHub.
-When I'm not studying for upcoming competitions and tests, you can usually find me at my computer, tinkering away at a bioinformatics algorithm I invented for analyzing proteins in DNA.

-Additionally, I am a Curriculum Developer Intern at the Nuevo Foundation, where I develop curricula for underprivileged students, including interactive courses for Python, Linux, EV3, cybersecurity, and other topics pertaining to technology.

 In my spare time, I enjoy playing the piano, tennis, swimming, and exploring the extensive Redmond trail system near my home either with my family or my DJI Mavic 3.

 <p align="left">